enszrlu/selfquiz/README.md

 This was my very first website other than I have created for CS50 Web homeworks.
 I have learnt a lot and I can learn more with possible improvements.

 Possible improvements:
-  -Ability to change account details
+- Ability to change account details
-  -Like/Dislike public quizes
+- Like/Dislike public quizes
-  -Filter quizes by popularity, date created, type etc.
+- Filter quizes by popularity, date created, type etc.
-  -Filter questions by type, date created
+- Filter questions by type, date created
-  -Disable questions so they don't appear on random quizes.
+- Disable questions so they don't appear on random quizes.
-  -Statistics that shows user's quiz result histories.
+- Statistics that shows user's quiz result histories.

 ### How to launch application
 Clone the code: git clone https://github.com/RokasDie/cs50-final-project.git